lorae/web-scraping-tutorial/README.md

 **Instructional website:** https://lorae.github.io/web-scraping-tutorial

 If you'd like to run the source code on your computer, proceed with the steps below.
-Please note that the [instructional webpage](https://lorae.github.io/web-scraping-tutorial/) is automatically updated via a GitHub Actions workflow each time a modification to `index.html` is pushed to the main branch.
-No additional action is required to initiate this process.

-However, to set up the project on your computer and run the Jupyter notebook and/or run the website on a local server, follow the instructions below.

 ## If you're running the project for the first time